Hal Naragon: As coach

+When Twins' manager Sam Mele was suspended for five days (and six games) for a physical confrontation with an umpire on July 19, 1965, he named Naragon his emergency replacement, bypassing his well-known third-base coach, Billy Martin.
+Naragon directed the Twins to a 5–1 record before Mele was reinstated on July 24.

 Later life

-Following his playing career, Naragon was the bullpen coach for the Minnesota Twins and Detroit Tigers from 1963 to 1969.
-He was closely associated with pitching coach Johnny Sain, and was a member of the 1965 American League champion Twins and the 1968 world champion Tigers.
 After his baseball career ended, he operated a sporting goods store in Barberton, where he lived with his wife and daughter.
 Naragon died August 31, 2019, at the age of 90.
 His tombstone bears the eagle-globe-and-anchor insignia of the United States Marine Corps.